zhemao/hodgepodge/README.md

 A C program that removes non-ascii characters and non-printing characters from a text file.
 Command-line usage is the same as for eliminate.
 `make sanitize` to compile

-## fah.sh

-A bash initscript for the Linux release of the Folding@Home program.
-For legal reasons, I do not redistribute Folding@Home, you must download it yourself.
-There are some variables that must be configured in the script.
-I have left some comments to tell you how.
-The commands available in fah are install, start, stop, and restart.
-Install allows you to configure FAH with certain options.
-You will want to choose "no" for asking you before downloading work from the server.
-Otherwise, FAH won't work in the background.

 ## aur.sh